Updated: August 10, 2020

 Services Maintained and Suspended

-The tree-care consulting service is now back in operation.
+The tree-care consulting service is in operation.
 Remember that physical distancing must be observed between residents and the forest engineer when evaluating trees.

 The municipality’s essential services for residents are maintained and operating normally.